ssenmosip/mosip-temp-documentation/FRS-Administrator-Services.md

  * Created by
  * Created Time Stamp
 1. Zonal Admin will provide the username as per approved standard of a country.
 1. The system triggers an activation link to the newly created user after the user is successfully created.
 The activation link will expire after certain times (Expire time is configurable).
 1. Once the user receives the link, he/she can set up the password as mentioned in the following:

- **  Procedure to set up User Password for  first time**: This featre to be checked with Aman
+ **  Procedure to set up User Password for  first time**: This feature to be checked with Aman

 1. Once the user receives the link, he/she will generate the password by accessing the link.
 2. User will provide his/her VID/UIN as required by the system.